If you have any feedback on how we can make our new website better please do contact us. We would like to hear from you.

 Q. Is Grid Powered Aeration Cheaper?

 A. Monolithic grid power aeration intensification designs are based on 30 year old technology that is based on cheap grid power.
 Distributed power design uses 10% of the air hose required by these typical monolithic designs.
 Because we need less air hose, we need less power to get the same amount of air into the water using exactly the same diffusers.
 And of course, with solar aeration, you don't get a power bill ever.

 Q. I want to buy/use my own solar panels/pumps and design/build my own pond aeration system.

 A. OK, so understand, that you can't overate unless you begin to suspend solids and you can't under aerate unless you turn off the aerator!
-The best method of aeration for water quality improvement is to provide 1 cfm/acre 24/7, Attempting to provided 5 cfm for 5 hours may provide the same amount of total oxygen transferred but it does not provide the same water treatment ability as constant aeration.
+The best method of aeration for water quality improvement is to provide 1 cfm/acre 24/7, Attempting to provided 5 cfm for 5 hours may provide the same amount of total oxygen transferred but it does not provide the same water treatment capability as constant aeration.

 Langston University Aquaculture programs demonstrate adequate oxygen and mixing with diffused aeration using 0.8 cfm for 1 surface acre of actively feeding fish ponds 3-10 ft deep.
 USDA Inks Dam National Fish Hatchery found that 1 cfm /acre using a single solar powered air pump and diffuser, in a 10 foot deep actively feeding fish pond, "found it mixes the entire pond and maintains high and constant oxygen levels."